8 of Adelaide City’s Free Attractions

 Take a picnic lunch and enjoy the green parks and shady trees on warm summer days.

-There are plenty of green spaces to relax away in the afternoon.
+There are plenty of green spaces to relax in the afternoon.

 ANZAC Centenary Memorial Walk

-Opened on 23 April 2016, the ANZAC Centenary Walk commemorates the sacrifice, Australians have given to help keep peace in the world.
+Opened on 23 April 2016, the ANZAC Centenary Walk commemorates Australians’ sacrifice to help keep peace in the world.

 The National War Memorial monument is on the corner of North Terrace and Kintore Avenue.

-Walking down Kintore Avenue, you will find pavers of conflicts that Australia has been a part of as well as artwork on the Granite panel wall.
+Walking down Kintore Avenue, you will find pavers of conflicts that Australia has been involved in, as well as artwork on the Granite panel wall.

 Migrant Museum